On the p-typical de Rham-Witt complex over W(k): Applications to the de Rham-Witt complex over

 \section{Applications to the de\thinspace Rham-Witt complex over $A = W(k)$}

 Continue to assume $A = W(k)$ where $k$ is a perfect ring of odd characteristic~$p$.
-In this section, we use our $p$-adically separated Witt complex $E_{\cdot}^{\bullet}$ from Section~\ref{E section} to give an explicit $A$-module description of the de\thinspace Rham-Witt complex over $A$.
+In this section, we use our $p$-adically separated Witt complex $E_{\cdot}^{\bullet}$ from Section~\ref{E section} to give an explicit description (as an $A$-module) of the de\thinspace Rham-Witt complex over $A$.

 \begin{remark} In this section we describe the de\thinspace Rham-Witt complex over $A = W(k)$ as an $A$-module.
 The level~$n$ piece of the de\thinspace Rham-Witt complex over $A$ is always a $W_n(A)$-module.
 We warn that the $W_n(A)$-module structure does not factor through restriction $W_n(A) \rightarrow W_1(A) \cong A$.
 For example, multiplication by $V(1)$ is non-zero. \end{remark}